mriosb08/mriosb08.github.io/index.md

 title: About
 ---

-I am an assistant professor at the Academic Medical Center for the University of Amsterdam, developing unsupervised models for text representation based on Bayesian Deep Learning.
-In particular, I am interested in natural language processing applications for the medical domain.
+I am an Post Doc at the HAITrans lab for the University of Vienna, developing models for text representation, and Machine Translation.
+In particular, I am interested in deep generative models for neural Machine Translation.

-My research interests are in: Medical informatics, machine translation, quality estimation, evaluation of machine translation, semantic textual similarity, recognizing textual entailment, and word sense disambiguation.
+My research interests are in: Machine translation, medical informatics, quality estimation, evaluation of machine translation, semantic textual similarity, recognizing textual entailment, and word sense disambiguation.

 ### Activities